RESOURCES FOR HEALTH EQUITY

 The Ubuntu Program for Emotional Wellness is brought to you by Take Action for Health, a collaboration of Anthem, Inc., City of Hope, the National Urban League, and Pfizer, Inc., and was created by Marva L. Lewis, PhD and Candice C. Beasley, DSW from Tulane University.
 VIEW

 The opioid epidemic has largely been portrayed as a problem affecting young Whites in suburban and rural areas.
 In much of the US, this is a wholly inaccurate depiction.
 This narrative neglects how people of color have been profoundly impacted.
 According to the Centers for Disease Control and Prevention, drug death rate is rising most steeply among Blacks, with those between the ages of 45 and 64 among the hardest hit.
 In urban counties, drug deaths among Blacks rose by 41% in 2016, far outpacing any other racial or ethnic group.
 In those same counties, the drug death rate among Whites rose by 19%.
-This free online toolkit was created to keep all communities safe and educated about the dangers of opioid misuse and addiction.
-It features a Workshop Kit with ready-to-use tools and a step-by-step guide for hosting a discussion to help prevention opioid misuse and addiction.
-The Kit features a video and slideshow designed to help people – especially youth – learn about opioids, risk factors, warning signs and prevention strategies to help keep everyone safe.
+This free online toolkit was created to keep young people safe and educated about the dangers of opioid misuse and addiction.
+It features the Let’s Unpack This Together program with lesson plans and ready-to-use materials that help middle- and high-school students learn about opioids, risk factors, warning signs, and prevention strategies.
+It also features Community Workshops (ideal for clubs, faith-based organizations, and other groups) with ready-to-use materials for leading discussions with young people.

 Developed by Anthem and the National Urban League.VIEW